 How much additional memory is useful for file caching?

 Typical BLAST searches involve a sequential search through an entire database.

-File caching occurs automatically with contemporary operating systems, albeit with varying degrees of effectiveness.
-For instance, at least some versions of Linux on IA32 platforms seem to have difficulty caching "large" files (files on the order of 1 GB or larger).
-One should be wary of other jobs executing simultaneously with BLAST, as well, whose actions may purge the cache of BLAST database files.
-If other jobs besides BLAST are active on the computer system, sufficient memory should be provided for them to function within memory, as well, on top of the requirements for the BLAST algorithm and BLAST database file caching.
+One should be wary of other jobs executing simultaneously with BLAST, whose actions may purge the file cache of BLAST database files.
+If other jobs besides BLAST are active, additional memory should be provided for them to function within memory, too.

 Altschul SF, Gish W, Miller W, Myers EW, Lipman DJ.
 Basic local alignment search tool.
 J. Mol.
 Biol.
 215:403-10.

 Last updated: 2020-06-05